centic9/poi-on-android/README.md

     System.setProperty("org.apache.poi.javax.xml.stream.XMLOutputFactory", "com.fasterxml.aalto.stax.OutputFactoryImpl");
     System.setProperty("org.apache.poi.javax.xml.stream.XMLEventFactory", "com.fasterxml.aalto.stax.EventFactoryImpl");

+##### Dependencies

+Note: The dependencies of Apache POI are not included in the shading to keep it's size at bay.
+If you use code areas which require commons-codec, commons-collections4 or any of the other dependencies, you will need to define them in your Android application in addition to the poishadow-all.jar file dependency.

 ##### Use a pre-built jar

 If you want to get started quickly, there is a ready-made jar-file available in the